Eris-Margeta/frm-stack/README.md

 - the testing setup (shared Postgres container pattern — **currently an experiment**)
 - the “no build / JIT” setup and DX tradeoffs (especially HMR for Node/shared packages)

+Note: This kind of repo structure has served me really well in startups and in personal projects.
+If you have a bigger team, more enterprisey needs, you might want to consider a more traditional monorepo structure that people are more familiar with.
+If you have any questions you can reach out via email, twitter, github or wherever you find me.

 ## Intro

 Please give your thoughts — the idea for this monorepo is to showcase how you might approach a monorepo that will grow with your company.
 It tries to balance DX with scalability/maintainability.